nmanis/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/webview2-unity-plugin.md

 # API Reference for Mixed Reality WebView plugin (Preview)

 > [!IMPORTANT]
 > WebView2 continues to be available.
-However, support for WebView2 is discontinued (no bug fixes, content updates or technical support), and we can therefore make no guarantees that applications will continue to work for any extended period of time.
+However, support for WebView2 on HoloLens is discontinued (no bug fixes, content updates or technical support), and we can therefore make no guarantees that applications will continue to work for any extended period of time.

 The **Microsoft Mixed Reality WebView plugin for Unity** enables the integration of WebView2 functionality into your HoloLens 2 app.
 This WebView plugin for Unity simplifies the integration of WebView2 functionality into your HoloLens 2 app by wrapping the WebView2 control, automatically handling rendering, and automatically directing input to the WebView2 control.